-Since a very young age, I wanted to work with animals, and age 7 I proclaimed I would be a “lady farmer”.
+Since a very young age, I wanted to work with animals, and age 7 I told my teachers I would like to be a lady farmer.
 This quickly became a mad desire to become a veterinarian, and in 2007 I started vet school in Edinburgh.
-But the year before, I had been introduced to, and fallen in love with, the underwater world and its incredible creatures through scuba diving.
+But the year before, I had been introduced to, and fallen in love with, the underwater world while learning to scuba dive on the Great Barrier Reef.

-After moving to Devon to work as a vet, and rekindling my love of surfing, I started to become acutely aware of the plastic I was finding on every beach after every surf session: be that crowded beaches in Cornwall or remote Scottish islands.
+After moving to Devon to work as a vet, and rekindling my love of surfing, I started to become acutely aware of the plastic I was finding on every beach after every surf session; be that crowded beaches in Cornwall or remote Scottish islands.
 My resolve to do something about it was set.
 I joined forces with Surfers Against Sewage, running beach cleans in my local community and talking to people about what we were finding.
-I realised that the message needed to be simple, actionable and positive.

 In 2016 I began the Paddle Against Plastic campaign.
-Doom and gloom turns people off environmental campaigns, so positive engagement became my mantra, and I used epic stand up paddleboarding expeditions as my vehicle to do this.
+Positive engagement became my mantra, and I used epic stand up paddleboarding expeditions as my vehicle to do this.
 The first expeditions were embarked upon with dangerous naivety, and the steepest learning curve was that of respect for the power of the open ocean.
-I also gained a profound respect for my own strength and resilience; if you had told me before setting out on any of my Paddle Against Plastic expeditions some of the situations I would have faced, alone at sea with no phone signal and nobody to bounce ideas off, I wouldn’t have believed I could face them alone.
-But in those situations, with no choice but to find a solution, I realised I had all the decisions, power and strength inside me waiting to be realised.
-Only through circumstances out with our perceived ability does true growth happen.
-See my expeditions here.
+I also gained a profound respect for my own strength and resilience.

-I became more convinced that as a society we are disconnected from nature, and that reconnecting to the oceans would be imperative if we are to stand a chance in protecting them.
-I also wanted to demonstrate how time in nature could help us reconnect to ourselves too, to what it means to be a human in that environment, and to new reserves of physical and emotional strength.
+I feel that as a society we are disconnected from nature, and that reconnecting to the oceans is imperative if we are to stand a chance of protecting them.
+I also strongly believe in the importance of reconnecting to nature for our mental wellbeing.